JMGaljaard/fltk-testbed/README.md

 ## Known issues / Limitations

-* Currently, there is no GPU support in the Docker containers.
+* Currently, there is no GPU support in the Docker containers, for this the `Dockerfile` will need to be updated to accomodate for this.